crt25/collimator/docs/python/python.md

 The modifications on top of the upstream code are minimal and could be contributed back.
 What needs to be modified is the execution of the notebook and the logging server used during the execution.
 In `otter-grader`, a logging server is always started before executing a notebook.
-Because Jupyterlite runs in a browser environment, we cannot do so and therefore need an way to disable it.
+Because Jupyterlite runs in a browser environment, we cannot do so and therefore need a way to disable it.
 Moreover, `otter-grader` executes notebooks using `nbconvert.preprocessors.ExecutePreprocessor`.

-Because `ExecutePreprocessor` seems to spin up a jupyter server and communicate through a network protocol to execute the notebok, it is again infeasible to run this in a Jupyterlite environment.
+Because `ExecutePreprocessor` seems to spin up a Jupyter server and communicate through a network protocol to execute the notebook, it is again infeasible to run this in a Jupyterlite environment.
 To work around this, we need 1) a way to execute the notebook at the correct time and 2) a way to provide the results computed outside of `otter-grader`.

 To cover both use cases, we add the following two options